 How to Deal with an Incontinent Dog

-Living with an incontinent dog can be very messy and frustrating.
-Beyond the awful smells and stains, there’s also the unexpected puddles on the floor that are just waiting to be slipped on.
+Living with an incontinent dog can leave many pet parents feeling powerless and frustrated.
+Beyond the awful smells and stains, there are also the unexpected puddles on the floor that are just waiting to be slipped on.

-When you live with an incontinent dog, your house takes a hit, your wallet takes a hit (those rugs aren’t going to shampoo themselves!), and, most importantly, your dog’s health can take a hit, because when dogs chronically leak urine onto their skin and fur, infections can occur.
+When you live with an incontinent dog, everything takes a hit, your wallet (those rugs aren’t going to shampoo themselves!), and most importantly, your dog’s health can take a hit.
+When dogs chronically leak urine onto their skin and fur, infections can occur.
+But, there are effective and sometimes simple ways to manage dog incontinence.
+In this article, we will look into the symptoms and causes of incontinence in dogs, signs of incontinence, potential complications, and how to manage dog incontinence.

 What Causes Dog Incontinence?

-Even the best and most house-trained dogs on the planet can lose control of their bladder.
-This can result in a dog having occasional leaks or completing emptying their bladder.
+Even the best and most house-trained dogs on the planet can lose control of their bladder or bowels.
+This can result in a dog having occasional leaks or completely emptying their bladder or bowels.

 There are numerous things that can cause a well-intentioned and trained dog to become incontinent: